-- (a) Proposals for development on allocated sites to the north and west of Watlington will be required to identify land for a safeguarded route for a re-aligned B4009 in accordance with the indicative route.
-(See Figure 9) - (b) Development which will have significant impacts on the transport network will be refused permission unless it can be demonstrated that improvements within the network can be undertaken to limit those impacts. - (c) Proposals for development are expected to demonstrate how they will minimise air pollution caused by vehicle emissions, particularly in the cumulative effect within the designated Air Quality Management Area arising from extra traffic generated by new development.
-(See figure 4) - (d) Traffic management strategies to enhance the centre of the town will be detailed through the Watlington Traffic Management Plan. - (e) Sites for public parking will be encouraged within or adjoining the built form of the town in order to relieve pressure on existing provision.
+- (a) Proposals for development on allocated sites to the north and west of Watlington should provide land to safeguard a route for a re-aligned B4009 in accordance with the indicative route.
+(See Figure 11) - (b) Proposals for development should demonstrate how the additional traffic generated can be accommodated in a satisfactory way in the highway network.
+Development which has a severe impact on the transport network will not be supported unless it can be demonstrated that improvements within the network can be undertaken to limit those impacts. - (c) Proposals for development should demonstrate how they will minimise air pollution caused by vehicle emissions, particularly in the cumulative effect within the designated Air Quality Management Area arising from extra traffic generated by new development.
+(See Figure 4) - (d) When considering mitigation measures arising from new developments in the neighbourhood area consideration should be given to proposals for the town centre contained in this Plan in general, and the most up to date version of the Watlington Traffic Management Plan in particular. - (e) Proposals for new or extended public parking facilities within or adjoining the built form of the town will be supported where they are of a scale that respects the historic street pattern in the town and safeguard heritage assets in the immediate locality of the site.